 Currently, there’s no known cure for rosacea.
-Researchers are still trying to determine the causes of the condition.
-They’re also working to identify better treatment strategies.
+However, research is ongoing in trying to determine the causes of the condition.
+Researchers are also working to identify better treatment strategies.

 Read on to learn more about some of the new and experimental treatments that have been developed for rosacea.
 You can also get an update about breakthroughs in rosacea research.

 In recent years, the Food and Drug Administration (FDA) has added drugs to the list of medications approved to treat rosacea.

 In 2017, the FDA approved the use of oxymetazoline hydrochloride cream to treat persistent facial redness caused by rosacea.

 However, though new, the cream is generally not considered a permanent solution because it usually causes rebound flushing if stopped.

 The FDA has also approved other treatments for rosacea, including:

 According to a 2018 review, research suggests that certain antibiotics, beta-blockers, and laser or light therapy may also help relieve symptoms of rosacea.